pudly/schmopera-hugo/content/articles/patience-rewarded-in-oper-frankfurt-s-tamerlano.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1574134060/media/2019/11/4169_tamerlano18_h5451c.jpg){{% /md %}}

-<figcaption> in Tamerlano, Oper Frankfurt, 2019.
+<figcaption>Yves Saelens (Bajazet) in Tamerlano, Oper Frankfurt, 2019.
 Photo: Monika Rittershaus.</figcaption>
 </figure>

 Zazzo as Tamerlano also shouts and pounds, but his objective is to threaten.
 The countertenor wiggles through coloratura with his entire body, his shoulders shimmying up and down.
 It's a visual quirk that seems chosen to physicalize the peculiarity of his character but perhaps it also keeps his singing fluid.
 He races through Tamerlano's treacherous runs with accuracy and panache.